Honey Mitchell

 Honey Mitchell (also Edwards) is a fictional character from the BBC soap opera EastEnders, played by Emma Barton.
 She made her first appearance in the show on 22 November 2005.
-The character left the show on 2 September 2008.
-Barton briefly reprised the role of Honey in 2014, appearing from 27 May to 6 June 2014, however, it was later confirmed in September 2015 that the character would be making a permanent return, and Honey returned full-time from 12 November 2015.
+Barton was axed from the show in April 2008, and the character left the show on 2 September 2008.
+Barton briefly reprised the role of Honey in 2014, appearing from 27 May to 6 June 2014; however, it was later confirmed in September 2015 that the character would be making a permanent return, and Honey returned full-time from 12 November 2015.
 She took a break in 2020, departing on 17 January.
 She returned in the episode broadcast on 24 September 2020.